Yael-II/Astrobs-Tools/README.md

 Astronomical Observation Tools (Astrobs Tools) is composed of:
 - SCOPE: a code to get the sky coordinate limits from observation constraints;
-- EQUATOR: a software to organize targets before observations.
+- EQUATOR: a software to organize targets before observations;
+and the following extractors:
+- HPMS: High Proper Motion Stars (Simbad Extractor);
+- NGC: New General Catalogue (VizieR Extractor);

 ## Requirements